-- Average debt for all indebted dental school graduates in the Class of 2014 was $247,227.
+The most recently reported educational debt for indebted dental school graduates in the Class of 2022 is $293,900

 - Dental school graduates have a great reputation for timely repayment.

-- You can fund your entire
+- You can currently fund your entire

 Not so good news

-- Your entire student loan portfolio may be unsubsidized, with interest accruing from time of disbursement; interest that will eventually be capitalized (added back to the principal).
+- Your entire student loan portfolio may be unsubsidized, with interest accruing from time of disbursement—interest that will eventually be capitalized (added back to the principal).

 - Interest rates on new direct unsubsidized and new direct PLUS loans are fixed and change each year, and the maximum rates are high at 9.5% and 10.5% respectively.
 The interest rates on new loans disbursed on or after July 1, 2023 are 7.05% fixed for direct unsubsidized and 8.05% fixed for direct PLUS (Grad